 If your water softener does not have a sediment filter, you may want to put the water filter first, or you may want to get a different water softener that comes with a sediment filter.

 Again, there is no right or wrong answer, but you may want to extend the lifespan of your water filter and water softener by thinking carefully about which one comes first.
-Consider the factors above when deciding how you want to install these systems.
+Consider the factors above when deciding how you want to rough in and install these systems.

 Get the Best Water Filters and Water Softeners From DROP